ivoyager/ivoyager-changelogs/README.md

 ### API-Breaking Changes
 * Removed Global.scale (superseded by UnitDefs.METER).
 There may be other API breakages related to the units/scaling overhaul.
 * All imported data table access is different.
 See class TableReader (program_refs/table_reader.gd) for table data access.
 * Changed Global.enums.
 It was a dictionary.
 It now holds a reference to the actual Enums static class.
-The reason we have a reference in Global is so you can extend Enums class (with your own enums) and set Global.enums to it.
+The reason we have a reference in Global is so you can extend Enums class (with your own enums), set Global.enums to it, and then classes can find them (e.g., TableReader).
 * Renamed Global.objects -> Global.program.
 (This holds single instance program_nodes & program_refs.)
 * ~~Renamed Global.time_array -> Global.time_date~~ Global.time_array superceded; see Global.times, Global.date, Global.clock above.
 * Renamed Global signals; require_stop_requested -> sim_stop_required, allow_run_requested -> sim_run_allowed, about_to_add_environment -> environment_created